 A Laundry “Routine”

-Did you keep up with your folding during this marathon?
-No?
-When the rest of the family is in bed, you sit down for a folding marathon and a few hours later there are [folded] clothes all over the room in piles.
-Now, you deliver the piles to each of other the other people’s rooms and either leave them on the bed or put them away where they go.
+You deliver the piles to each of other the other people’s rooms and either leave them on the bed or put them away where they go.
 Back and forth, back and forth, until all the piles are in the proper place.

 I’m exhausted just writing about it.
 Luckily, there’s a better way.

 A Better Laundry Routine